Tim3W4rp/co-na-to-cesi/README.md

 # Co na to Češi?

 Simple React app created to play the game at my graduation party.
-Took me three evenings to code this.
-Could have been two but it took a while to write out the answers objects.

 # Getting Started with Create React App